 A “stewed meatball with crab powder” is considered to be the most traditional version and mine hearkens back to this with the use of ground shrimp.
 I also use the famous “13-spice powder” from the region to add additional savor to the sauce – you can buy it here.

 Dark soy sauce is NOT the usual soy sauce you use – it’s a special version used as much for color as flavor.
 You can buy my favorite brand here.
 Yellow rock sugar is a necessity to give the sauce the proper sheen and consistency – you can buy it here (just pound it with a hammer until in bits).

-This is a supremely-delectable dish of the most savory meataballs – one that you must rush forth and try with alacrity, my Citizens!
+This is a supremely-delectable dish of the most savory meataballs – one that you must rush forth and try with alacrity, Citizens!

 Battle on – The GeneralissimoPrint

 Citizens, you have probably noticed we don’t use ads here on TFD.